 Overview

-Taskade Genesis builds a complete customer portal from a single prompt.
-A Project holds your customer records and is the database.
+Here is how the pieces fit.
+A Project holds your customer records and acts as the database.
 Taskade EVE drafts the sign-in copy, role labels, and dashboard layout in your voice.
-Automations email invites, log activity, and notify your team when a customer takes action.
-The App UI is a branded portal your customers visit, sign in, and use every day.
+Automations email invites, log activity, and notify your team when a customer takes an action.
+The published app is a branded portal your customers visit, sign in, and use every day.

 TL;DR: Turn a prompt into a working customer portal in Taskade Genesis.
+A clinic shows each client only their own records.
+A consultancy gives clients a branded login on its own web address.
 Add Taskade Genesis Auth for sign-in, invite App Users, gate views with the 7-tier role system, and connect a Project as the live database.
-Replaces $50 to $300 per month portal SaaS.
-Free to start.
-Production from $6/mo.
+Free to start, production from $6/mo.
 Build the portal.

 What You Will Build